25 Aug Inventory Allocation in 2023 (Definition, Methods, Tips)

 This is fine for a small retailer with a handful of locations.
 A single planner can have a standardized allocation plan (and have a handle on all of the inventory across the company).

-As the number of stores and SKUs increases, however, this manual Excel-based approach becomes much more time-consuming and error-prone.
+However, as the number of stores and SKUs increases, this manual Excel-based approach becomes much more time-consuming and error-prone.
 So, instead of one planner making these calculations for the entire organization, larger retailers are forced to break planning up into departments or categories.
 And this comes with its own challenges.

-This is not only incredibly labor-intensive to deal with, it is also very error-prone.
+This is not only incredibly labour-intensive to deal with, it is also very error-prone.

 2. Algorithmic and rule-based allocation